In This Episode:

 Spirit animals to first nation tribes are very sacred.
 They are a spiritual practice.
 They’re not a colloquialism.
 Please don’t use them as such.
 It’s very insulting.

-Also, a tribe is another thing that white people use in this current lifetime.
+Also, a tribe is another thing that white people use.
 We are not tribes.
 You can use the word community, family, or group, but you don’t need to describe your ideal group of friends as a tribe because it’s so culturally insensitive.

 Because good fem-vertising is good, but bad fem-vertising takes decades of hard work and waters down the message.
 Ultimately, propping up brands that sell sparkly pink razors that cost more than blue ones, diet food, gender body wash, this is what bad fem-vertising does.
 It props up companies that profit off of perpetuating the pink tax and gendered stereotypes.